-- At Alert Level 2 physical distancing is generally not required on public transport services. except passengers on certain services must be seated (i.e. no passengers may be standing in so far as is reasonably practicable). - Physical distancing requirements on public transport services at Alert Level 3 are the same as at Alert level 4. - For public transport services that are travelling between Alert Levels (whether to or from Auckland), the Alert Level 3 physical distancing rules apply for the whole journey.
-The 'no standing' rule for public transport services does not apply to air transport, small passenger service vehicles, or any public transport service where the service supplies all passengers with a confirmation of their guaranteed seat on booking (including the Cook Strait ferry or interregional buses). - At both Alert Levels (2 and 3), physical distancing needs to be observed at terminals, stations, and airports. - Face coverings are required to be worn (with some exceptions) on public transport services and at arrival and departure points (for example bus stops, train stations and airports). - Operators are required to support contact tracing.
+- At Alert Level 2 physical distancing is generally not required on public transport services.
+The "no standing" rule for public transport services has been revoked. - Physical distancing requirements on public transport services at Alert Level 3 are the same as at Alert level 4. - For public transport services that are travelling between Alert Levels (whether to or from Auckland/parts of Waikato), the Alert Level 3 physical distancing rules apply for the whole journey. - At both Alert Levels (2 and 3), physical distancing needs to be observed at terminals, stations, and airports. - Face coverings are required to be worn (with some exceptions) on public transport services and at arrival and departure points (for example bus stops, train stations and airports). - Operators are required to support contact tracing.
 Most transport operators are required to display QR codes.
-Public transport services that require passengers to provide their name and a contact phone number (in order to use the service) do not need to display QR codes. - Operators should continue to clean vehicles, vessels, aircraft and facilities (e.g. terminals) in line with Ministry of Health guidance.
+Public transport services that require passengers to provide their name and a contact phone number (in order to use the service) do not need to display QR codes. - From 11.59pm on 5 October 2021, the following additional requirements will apply to the displaying of QR codes at workplaces and on public transport (except public transport with five or fewer seats):